terribedore/reactnd-project-myreads-starter/README.md

 ## Usage

 Move books from one category to another; click the down arrow of a visible book.
-Browse and Search the list; click the '+' button.
+Browse and Search the list; click the '+' button (will be taken to new page).

 ## License